 How Food Impacts Your Brain?

 Food is a vital contributor to proper body functioning.
 Like any other body part, the brain works best with a good lot of foods.
-A wholesome diet packed with vitamins, antioxidants and minerals nourishes and shields the brain from free radical damage and oxidation of healthy brain cells.
+A wholesome diet packed with vitamins, antioxidants, and minerals nourishes and shields the brain from free radical damage and oxidation of healthy brain cells.

-While eating processed and refined foods makes it hard for the brain to get rid of waste products.
+Eating processed and refined foods makes it hard for the brain to get rid of waste products.
 Also, several pieces of evidence have shown that poor eating habits such as high-fat and sugar-laden diets, can damage the brain, impeding its normal functioning.

 A diet laden with potent antioxidants found in fruits and vegetables averts free radicals from hurting the body and brain.
 Where an accumulation of free radicals can cause oxidative stress and inflammation, which can damage brain cells.

-Diet also holds a significant role in the functioning of neurotransmitters, mainly serotonin, as your gut is lined with neurons.
+The diet also holds a significant role in the functioning of neurotransmitters, mainly serotonin, as your gut is lined with neurons.
 Around 90% of serotonin is made in the gastrointestinal tract with the support of gut bacteria.
 Your gut and brain are closely connected, and diet matters a huge deal when it comes to mood and mental health.
 The good bacteria in the gut thrive on plant foods that are rich in prebiotics fibers, when you feed them right, they keep the gut healthy and safeguard against inflammation.

 Having plenty of fruits and vegetables, whole grains, which have anti-inflammatory actions, with minimal amounts of dairy, lean meat, fish, and seafood are known to boost mental well-being.